-Installation in the upper part of the wall is only permitted if the upper bricks are held by a peripheral tie (ring) beam or are reacting on a heavy concrete roof slab; otherwise, they must be more deeply anchored.
-A separate permit may have to be obtained at property boundaries if customary fence heights are exceeded.
-If many ropes run from one point, rings with screw joints/links must be added.
-Use cable with a maximum thickness of 3 mm so that they can absorb peak loads rather than the support post.
+Points of distribution for the ropes can be placed on separate wooden supports (posts, pillars) as with wire frameworks; these posts must be sufficiently supported- for example, by tensioning cables anchored in the ground (as with cable system 0050) or by a support triangle when needed.
+If necessary, the posts can be anchored in a nearby wall with short tensioning ropes or stainless steel threaded rods (see photo).
+Installation in the upper part of the wall is only permitted if the upper bricks are held by a peripheral tie (ring) beam or an overlying heavy concrete roof slab; otherwise, they must be anchored more deeply.
+A separate permit may be required at property boundaries if customary fence heights are exceeded.
+If many ropes run from one point, then add rings with screw joints/links.
+Use cable with a maximum thickness of 3mm so that they can absorb peak loads rather than the support post.

 Modifications of System 7060 with intersecting rope fans are particularly suitable for flat spans.
 Green canopies should be pulled up as high as possible, if only to allow and compensate for a certain amount of slack in the ropes.
 Also, leaves and shoots that hang downward can then unfold better and are less of a nuisance because there is still enough clearance.